Wiedersehen: Production

-"Wiedersehen" includes the origin story for Hector Salamanca's bell, an item vitally important to the storylines of both Better Call Saul and Breaking Bad.
-In addition, it provides backstory details about the character Lalo, who was first named in Breaking Bad, and first appeared in the Better Call Saul episode "Coushatta."
+"Wiedersehen" includes the origin story for Hector Salamanca's bell, an iconic element of his character in both Better Call Saul and Breaking Bad.
+In addition, it provides some backstory for Lalo, who was mentioned once by name in Breaking Bad but first appeared in the Better Call Saul episode "Coushatta."

 In German, "Wiedersehen" is literally translated as "seeing again", and the expression "auf Wiedersehen" is used to indicate "goodbye" or "farewell".
 In this episode, Werner's crew have spray painted the word "Wiedersehen" on the rock they need to blast to make room for the elevator in the underground meth lab, in effect saying "goodbye" to the obstacle that has put them behind schedule.
-"Wiedersehen" can also be understood as a reference to Werner's escape, since he is effectively saying goodbye to his crew, to Mike, and to the job of supervising the meth lab's construction.
+"Wiedersehen" can also be understood as a reference to Werner's escape.

 Reception

 "Wiedersehen" received critical acclaim.
 On Rotten Tomatoes, it garnered a perfect 100% rating with an average score of 9.5/10 based on 14 reviews.
 The site's critical consensus is, "A feeling of inevitability permeates 'Wiedersehen', a surprisingly mellow and melancholy penultimate episode beautifully realized by Vince Gilligan and Gennifer Hutchison's creative reunion."